How to Repair Water Damaged Electrical Equipment

 How to Repair Water Damaged Motors and Electrical Equipment

-Skill Level: Intermediate to Advanced – Best performed by a Qualified Electrician.
+Skill Level: Intermediate to Advanced – Best performed by a Qualified Electrician or Electrical Contractor.

 Tools and Testers Required: Basic Electricians Pouch Hand Tools, Voltage Tester, Continuity Tester and Megger Meter.